Our Journey To Continuous Deployment

 When I started at Invoca, almost three years ago, the team was doing an enormous number of things very well.
 They had:

 - Religiously practiced Test Driven Development from day one.
-The extensive test suite running on each push greatly reduced defect rates.
+The extensive test suite hosted on SemaphoreCI running on each push to GitHub greatly reduced defect rates.

 - Virtualized staging environments.
 These could be spun up or down in about 20 minutes making it possible for QA and developers to manually integration test features in an environment that was similar to production.

 - Semi-automated deployments.
 Operations team members could, using a few commands, executed on a properly configured development machine, deploy the updated software to production and run database migrations.